-previously convicted of an offense under section 924(c).
-95 A drug trafficking crime is a felony "punishable under the Controlled Substances Act (21 U.S.C.
+Section 924(c) makes it unlawful for an individual to possess, brandish, or discharge a firearm "during and in relation to any crime of violence or drug trafficking crime;" this crime carries mandatory consecutive penalties between five years and life depending on the type of firearm possessed, how the firearm was used, and whether the defendant was previously convicted of an offense under section 924(c).97 A drug trafficking crime is a felony "punishable under the Controlled Substances Act (21 U.S.C.
 801 et seq.), the Controlled Substances Import and Export Act (21 U.S.C.
-951 et seq.), or chapter 705 of title 46."96 A "crime of violence" is defined as a felony which "has as an element the use, attempted use, or threatened use of physical force against the person or property of another."97
+951 et seq.), or chapter 705 of title 46."98 A "crime of violence" is defined in section 924(c) as a felony which "has as an element the use, attempted use, or threatened use of physical force against the person or property of another."99

-Appendix A in the Guidelines Manual references section 924(c) offenses to §2K2.4 (Use of Firearm, Armor-Piercing Ammunition, or Explosive During or in Relation to Certain Crimes).
-98
+Appendix A in the Guidelines Manual references section 924(c) offenses to §2K2.4 (Use of Firearm, Armor-Piercing Ammunition, or Explosive During or in Relation to Certain Crimes).100